Treatment Programs and Services

 - Structured Treatment of Offenders Project (STOP) – people with developmental disabilities and sexual offending behaviors.
 This is not a 'place' but a coordinated arrangement of supports.

-- Dual Sensory Services – people with developmental disabilities diagnosed with profound mental retardation and vision and hearing disabilities, who also have severe medical conditions and require complicated care.
+- Dual Sensory Services – people with developmental disabilities diagnosed with profound intellectual disability and vision and hearing disabilities, who also have severe medical conditions and require complicated care.

 - Medical Services – people with developmental disabilities totally dependent on staff to complete daily cares and have medical concerns that require nursing staff accessibility 24 hours per day.